 Types Examples of classroom assessments Portfolios Each student's "course portfolio" will be made up of assignments, or projects from the semester.
 The portfolio will be evaluated by the instructor and student at "final critique."
 Generally the creativity, craftsmanship, presentation and demonstrated improvement of the portfolio as a whole will be evaluated.
-A Portfolio of finished photographs based on in-class assignments that demonstrate successful application of materials, concepts, and techniques covered in this course.
-For example: After an introductory lecture and demonstration covering concepts and techniques of photographing glassware, create 5 images for critique.
 Projects Student self evaluations, peer evaluations and instructor critique will be used to evaluate each project.
 Class participants may be given the opportunity to improve, elements and or redo each project before the end of the term and the final review of all projects as a whole within the "course portfolio."
-For example: After an introductory lecture and demonstration covering concepts and techniques of photographing glassware, create 5 images for critique.
+For example: After an introductory lecture and demonstration covering concepts and techniques of photographing people, create 5 images for critique.
 Class Participation Participation in critiques, class discussion, and studio maintenance.
 For example: After an introductory lecture and review of handouts containing key formal and critical terms, students will participate in a work-in-progress oral group critique.
 Students will be assessed for participation, proper use of terminology, and relevant comments regarding basic formal and material issues.
-Overall performance in critiques throughout the semester will be figured into the final grade.